vijayaahirejadhav/vijayaahirejadhav/README.md

-- 👋 Hi, I’m @VijayaAhire
+- 👋 Hi, I’m @Vijaya
-- 👀 I’m interested in Python,Machine Learning,Data Analytics
+- 👀 I’m Data Scientist with ML and Deep Learning experience
-- 🌱 I’m currently learning Statistics
 - 💞️ I’m looking to collaborate on ML with Python
-- 📫 How to reach me 9423547334
+- 📫 How to reach me 9356989607

 <!---
 vijayaahirejadhav/vijayaahirejadhav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.